OfficeDev/office-js-docs-pr/docs/testing/debug-office-add-ins-on-ipad-and-mac.md

 > **Note**: Please note that this is an experimental feature and there are no guarantees that we will preserve this functionality in future versions of Office applications.

-## Debugging with Vorlon.JS
+## Debugging with Vorlon.JS on a iPad or Mac

-Vorlon.JS is a debugger for web pages, similar to the F12 tools.
+For debugging an add-in on an Ipad (or a Mac), you can Vorlon.JS is a debugger for web pages, similar to the F12 tools.
 It is designed to work remotely and it enables you to debug web pages across different devices.
 For more information, see the [Vorlon website](http://www.vorlonjs.com).

-### Install and set up up Vorlon.JS on a Mac or iPad
+### Install and set up up Vorlon.JS

 1. Log on to the device as an administrator.